timveil-overops/oo-docker-demos/hybrid/basic/README.md

 When configuring the OverOps Storage Server via the UI, "Storage server address" should be `http://storage:8080`.
 This is the address the Collector needs.
 The "Web app-facing address" should be `http://localhost:8080`.
 This is the address the UI needs.

-If you are using the latest edge channel of Docker, you can deploy directly to Kubernetes using Docker Compose.

 ## Docker Compose

 ### Start the Containers